-The radiation budget of net radiation, N, of the entire earth-atmosphere system is the difference between the absorbed solar radiation and the outgoing longwave radiation, radiation exiting from the atmosphere as a result of reflection and emission processes.
+The radiation budget of net radiation, N, of the entire earth-atmosphere system is the difference between the absorbed solar radiation and the outgoing longwave radiation, measurement, the balance between the radiation input to the atmosphere from the sun and the radiation exiting from the atmosphere as a result of reflection and emission processes.
 The spatial distribution of the radiation imbalances between incoming and outgoing radiation (the net radiation) is the primary driving force of atmospheric circulation.
 The solar input had already been measured from ground-based and balloon borne platforms.
 Suomi's experiment was the first to measure the energy loss to space.